 Kumite: testing the quality of your techniques in practice with a live partner.
 In kumite, weaknesses that are not observable in solo practice can be detected, isolated, and corrected.
 Learning to properly control distance, control timing, control targeting, and control the application of power are all important objectives of kumite practice.

-The SKA follows the technical model for Shotokan developed in the 50's, 60's and 70's by the Japan Karate Association (JKA), codified in the published writings of JKA Chief Instructor Masatoshi Nakayama.
+The SKA follows the technical model for Shotokan developed in the 50's, 60's and 70's by the Japan Karate Association (JKA), codified in the teachings and published writings of JKA Chief Instructor Masatoshi Nakayama.
 Each SKA club's syllabus - how they organize a student's progression through the Shotokan curriculum - is unique to the club, based on the needs of the students and the preference of the instructor.

 General Comparisons to Other Martial Arts

 One the questions we've heard hundreds of times over the years is "what is the best martial art for _____?"
 Fill in the blank: self-defense, fitness, self control, stress management, competition.

 This is like asking "what's the best instrument to play if I want to win the talent show?"
 Your satisfaction with studying a martial art, like playing an instrument, is a combination of your talent, instructional quality, passion, persistence, practice hours, goals, and interests.
 If you're well-matched to your instrument and excel at it, you'll do well at the talent show.
 If your instrument is a poor fit for you personally and you don't put much into it, you're not going to do very well.
 The same is true with the martial arts.
 They're all potentially excellent, if they fit your goals, if you put the correct effort into your study, and if you have competent instruction.
 Our job is to help you explore the Shotokan style of karate to see if it's "the instrument that suits you best" and if our approach to teaching works well for you.
 If not, there are other styles to explore and we'd be happy to help you find other local clubs to check out.